sparkflows/sparkflows-docs/docs/user-guide/quick-start/3-create-datasets.rst

    :width: 90%

-Now click "Save' to save the new dataset and you are ready to use it in your workflows.
+Now click "Save" to save the new dataset and you are ready to use it in your workflows.